zulip/zulip-mobile/README.md

 We target iOS initially, with Android version following shortly.

+**Note**: We've decided that our React Native app is far enough along that it makes sense to focus our efforts on making it better on Android as well rather than maintaining the [Java Android app](https://github.com/zulip/zulip-android) in parallel.
+Hence, this will soon be our default app for Android and iOS platforms alike.
+Checkout our [detailed plan](https://github.com/zulip/zulip-android/blob/master/android-strategy.md) for further details on the motivation and logistics.

 ## Why React Native?

 * Support iOS and Android with one codebase